mlberkeley/blog/README.md

 To serve locally:

-1. Clone
-2. Install Jekyll
+1. Install Jekyll
+2. Clone
 3. cd to cloned dir then run:
-   $ jekyll build
+  * $ jekyll build
-   $ jekyll serve
+  * $ jekyll serve

 To add posts for collaborators:

-Create markdown files in _posts
+Create new md files in _posts in YYYY-MM-DD-name.md format

-We'll use github pages when we're done implementing the blog